alchezar/vscode-theme_one-monokai-darker-spectrum/README.md

 # one-monokai-darker-spectrum

 While installing dozens of themes, I realized that the only way to find the perfect theme is to make it.
-Or to be more precise, combine 2 other themes into one.
+Or to be more precise, combine 2 other themes into new one.

 Gray background with **lots** of colors.
 Maybe you will like it 😇

-Used only with  **C++** and did not test it in other languages.
+I've only used with  **C++** and haven't tested in other languages.

 ## Examples